 |PTSD||Severe||£56,180 to £94,470||Severe cases of PTSD might hinder a person’s ability to work.
 In severe cases, PTSD could affect the body in many ways, and in some cases, result in disability.|

-It is also worth highlighting that in order to make a personal injury claim, the affected individual must be able to provide evidence.
+It is also worth highlighting that to make a personal injury claim, the affected individual must provide evidence.
 This evidence can take shape in 2 different ways.
 Firstly, the claimant must be able to provide evidence that displays the employer in question at fault.
 This could be achieved through photographic evidence, witnesses, or CCTV.
-Secondly, the claimant must be able to provide medical evidence that connects the injuries inflicted to the accident.
+Secondly, the claimant must provide medical evidence that connects the injuries inflicted to the accident.
 The injuries must be confirmed by a medical professional through a medical assessment.

-When making a claim in relation to statutory sick pay, a personal injury solicitor will look at a variety of factors.
+When claiming statutory sick pay, a personal injury solicitor will look at various factors.
 For example, some people might be able to pursue a claim for compensation if they have been financial, physical, or psychologically affected after an accident at work.
 The claims process will evaluate all of these different factors, which is done to ensure that the claimant enters the claims process with the best odds.

 Physical Damages Caused By An Injured At Work